devunt/DFAssist/docs/index.en.md

   - Realtime Duty matching information while Final Fantasy XIV is minimized.
 Also gives notification when matched.
   - Preview exact matched duty when using duty roulette.
 (Needs Setting)
   - Notifies when checked F.A.T.E occurs.
 (Character Need to be in FATE area)
-  - Tweet notification support. (with Mention)
+  - Tweet notification support. (with Mention) (Not supported at this time.)

 ## Problem Solving
 Post problems on [Issue Tracker](https://github.com/jaehyuk-lee/DFAssist/issues).